* Updated November 7, 2019.

 Before you get started, there are a few rules to consider, like financial requirements, privacy requirements and eligibility requirements.
 This might seem like an overwhelming amount of information up front, but with the right QSEHRA administrator, set up can be simple.
 Here's what to know about the QSEHRA requirements!

 The employer contributes 100% of the funds that go to the HRA - absolutely no funds are pulled from the employee’s salary.
 Because these are pre-tax contributions, they are not subject to income or employment taxes.
 These funds are used to reimburse the employee for individual health insurance premiums and other qualified medical expenses.
 (QSEHRA plans cannot reimburse staff for premiums paid on group insurance plans provided by spouses companies.)
-Employers can contribute no more than $5,050 annually for an individual employee or $10,250 annually if expenses are used for families.
+In 2020, employers can contribute no more than $5,250 annually for an individual employee or $10,600 annually if expenses are used for families.
 You must provide the same option to every single eligible employee.

 Is your company eligible?
 Any company with fewer than 50 employees is eligible for a QSEHRA.
 However, this HRA is only possible if the small business doesn’t offer a group health plan.